T. J. Barnes

-Terence Jariviz Barnes (born June 14, 1990) is an American football defensive tackle for the Arlington Renegades of the XFL.
-He played college football at Georgia Tech.
-He signed with the Jacksonville Jaguars as an undrafted free agent in 2013, and has also played with the New York Jets, Buffalo Bills, Carolina Panthers, Atlanta Legends, and New York Guardians.
+Terence Jariviz Barnes (born June 14, 1990) is an American former professional football defensive tackle.
+He played college football for the Georgia Tech Yellow Jackets.
+He signed with the Jacksonville Jaguars of the National Football League (NFL) as an undrafted free agent in 2013, and has also played for the New York Jets, Buffalo Bills, Carolina Panthers, Atlanta Legends, New York Guardians, Massachusetts Pirates, Arlington Renegades, and DC Defenders.

-Early years
+Early life

 Barnes attended Enterprise High School.
 He was ranked as the 48th-best offensive tackle prospect nationally by Rivals.com and also was ranked by Rivals.com as the 18th-best prep prospect in the state of Alabama.

 College career

 Barnes was selected to the Sporting News 2009 ACC All-Freshman Team following his Freshman season.
 He was a 2012 All-ACC Honorable Mention.
 He was selected to participate in the 2012 Raycom Collegiate All-Star Game.

 Professional career

-Jacksonville Jaguars
+Jacksonville Jaguars (first stint)

 On April 27, 2013, Barnes signed with the Jacksonville Jaguars as an undrafted free agent.
 On August 30, 2013, he was released.